ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/C.rst

 4. elephant condom: the plastic shipping bags used inside cardboard boxes to protect hardware in transit.

 5. n. obs.
-A dummy directory ``/usr/tmp/sh``, created to foil the `Great Worm <../G/Great-Worm.html>`__ by exploiting a portability bug in one of its parts.
-So named in the title of a ``comp.risks`` article by Gene Spafford during the Worm crisis, and again in the text of *The Internet Worm Program: An Analysis*, Purdue Technical Report CSD-TR-823.
+A dummy directory "/usr/tmp/sh", created to foil the `Great Worm <../G/Great-Worm.html>`__ by exploiting a portability bug in one of its parts.
+So named in the title of a "comp.risks" article by Gene Spafford during the Worm crisis, and again in the text of *The Internet Worm Program: An Analysis*, Purdue Technical Report CSD-TR-823.